 These are the questions driving me and my work these days.
 To me, a great portrait reveals personality, is beautiful to look at, and captures an element of the human spirit.
-Since my first photography class, I have not been able to see the world the same.
+Since my first photography class with esteemed portrait photographer Craig Dale, I have not been able to see the world the same.
 Whether I’m playing pretend with my girls, visiting a new place, or working a session, I see moments of color and composition, beautiful light and contrast, intimacy and wonder.
-My good fortune of living in the remarkable mountains of Telluride, and having photography to capture these moments and send them out into the world, is not lost on me.
+My good fortune of living in the remarkable mountains of Park City, and having photography to capture these moments and send them out into the world, is not lost on me.

 I view my images as individual canvases to showcase personalities within a natural and colorful setting.
 I want my final images to have the feel of a painting, almost like a photograph of a painting.
 Nature, and especially the mountains, is a character in many of my images, just as much as if another member of the family.
 I look for texture and patterns in nature and use them to tell a story about people and a time that is being celebrated and honored.